nextgis/ngf-tutorial/tutorials/3_1_layers_geojson/README.md

 });
 ```

-Any layer added to the web map gets a unique identifier
+Any layer added to the web map gets a unique identifier:

 ```javascript
 ngwMap.addLayer("GEOJSON").then((layer) => {